Nhoda7663/Data-Analysis-Dashboard/README.md

 - Amazon,Flipkart, and Myntra  channel are max contributing (80%)

 ## Final conclusion to improve Vrinda Store sales:
--	Target women customers of age Group (30-49 yrs) living in Maharashtra , Karnataka, Uttar Pradesh, by showing ads/offers/coupons available on amazon Flipkart and Myntra
+-	Target women customers of age Group (30-49 yrs) living in Maharashtra , Karnataka, Uttar Pradesh, by showing ads/offers/coupons available on amazon Flipkart and Myntra.